Understanding Single and Double Coat

 - Switch to another clipper (if you have a spare)

-- Change out the blades for cooler ones
+- Change out the blades for a cooler one

 - Put the hot blade on something metal — baking sheets absorb heat surprisingly fast